DemoPool/SpringFeatures/readme.md

 # Spring Features

 ## Overview
 This proof of concept includes 8 micro services.
 Each of it represents an Java Spring feature.
-This document should help you to get an overview of the project and a guide.
+This document helps you to get an overview of the project and a guide.

 The repository contains the following micro services.